contentauth/c2pa-attacks/README.md

 Each Content Credentials application has its own unique behavior and technology stack.
 Therefore, this tool provides a framework that you can customize for your specific needs.
 The files provided with this tool are examples for initial experimentation.
 You will need to create customized attack files for your specific environment.
 Refer to the [appendix](docs/appendix.md) for information on how to cover more file types, more injections, and other forms of code coverage.

-NOTE: This tool is a modification of the open-source C2PA [c2patool](https://github.com/contentauth/c2patool), but is not a replacement for it.
+NOTE: This tool is a modification of the open-source C2PA [c2patool](https://github.com/contentauth/c2pa-rs/tree/main/cli), but is not a replacement for it.
 The c2patool contains much more functionality and is a companion for this tool during analysis and testing.

+NOTE: This tool is based on the [c2pa-rs SDK](https://github.com/contentauth/c2pa-rs/).
+As c2pa-rs matures, it occasionally deprecates certain functionality in order to keep current with the C2PA specification.
+As a result, this tool occasionally has to remove or alter functionality as the c2pa-rs library is updated.
+If you are targeting older versions of the specification, then you may want to try testing with older releases.

 ## Installation